linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Analytical Corporate Valuation/Part I - Fundamental Analysis/Chapter 02 - Company Profitability Analysis.md

+---
+title: Chapter 02 - Company Profitability Analysis
+parent_directory: VII.
+Corporate Finance/Valuation/Analytical Corporate Valuation/Part I - Fundamental Analysis
+formatted: 2025-12-21 11:00:00 PM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
+primary_tags:
+  - company profitability analysis
+  - financial ratios
+  - return on investment
+  - capital structure analysis
+secondary_tags:
+   - operating income metrics
+   - net income evaluation
+   - free cash flow
+   - growth rate estimation
+   - economic dynamics
+   - debt financing
+   - equity returns
+    - ratio analysis
+cssclasses: academia
+---

+# Chapter 02 - Company Profitability Analysis

-Abstract In this second step of the fundamental company analysis, attention is focused on the company's profitability measurements.
+**Abstract.** In this second step of the fundamental company analysis, attention is focused on the company's profitability measurements.
 Several tools can be used.
 The choice is usually based on an analysis perspective and its nature.
 In this context a financial perspective is followed.
 The analysis is developed on three main fronts:

 - analysis of the economic and financial dynamics over time.
 The analysis can start from each economic and financial figure.
 In this context, it can be useful to start the analysis from capital sources and their investment in the company's activities and to measure their returns in terms of earnings and dividends;
 - the analysis of the main financial ratios.
 There are many well-known ratios in literature.
 In this context the most commonly used financial ratios used in the financial community are considered.
 They are able to complete the analysis because they are in line with the analytical schemes regarding Operating and Net Income, Capital Invested and Capital Structure, Free Cash-flow from Operations and Free Cash-flow to Equity;
 - the analysis of the growth rate.
 The fundamental company analysis leads to investigate into the expected consistency of future economic and financial dynamics.
 Consequently, one of the most relevant key of the analysis is the estimate of the company's future growth rate with regards mainly to both Net Income and Operating Income.

-# 2.1 Analysis of Economic and Financial Dynamics
+## 2.1 Analysis of Economic and Financial Dynamics

 The analytical schemes showed in the previous chapter focus on the definition of the Operating and Net Income, Capital Invested and Capital Structure, and Free Cash-flow from Operations and Free Cash-flow to Equity.